ericwooshem/LavenderAir/README.md

 Arduino IDE and related components are open source and licensed under the GNU GPL v2 and/or CC BY-SA Arduino.

-*PurpleAir is a trademark of PurpleAir, Inc.
+*PurpleAir is a trademark of PurpleAir, Inc. LavenderAir is in no way affiliated nor endorsed by PurpleAir, Inc..
+LavenderAir components do not connect to nor interact with the PurpleAir network.

 This project “LavenderAir” is a noncommercial, open-source project that seeks to replicate many features of the PurpleAir sensors.
-LavenderAir is in no way affiliated nor endorsed by PurpleAir, Inc., and LavenderAir components do not connect to nor interact with the PurpleAir network.
-LavenderAir monitors are “functional clones” built using off-the-shelf parts and no knowledge of commercial monitors aside from basic specifications made public on vendor websites.
-The creators of LavenderAir have no intention of any copyright or patent infringement, and to our best knowledge this project abides by all U.S. and international copyright laws.
+LavenderAir monitors are built using off-the-shelf parts and with knowledge of commercial monitors aside from basic specifications made public on vendor websites.
+The creators of LavenderAir have no intention of any copyright or patent infringement.
+We are students and generate no revenue from this project; if we inadvertenly overlooked any legal issues please contact us and we will act in good faith to resolve the issue.

 ## References